mildred/caribou/docs/instructions.md

     19 ADD_SYMBOL
     20 FIND_SYMBOL
     21 JZ
+    22 SEND
-    22..63 are reserved for new instructions, unspecified behaviour.
+    23..63 are reserved for new instructions, unspecified behaviour.

  -  **NOOP**: Does nothing